 APs will be able to claim the Bonus for any eligible VEU activity that has been properly created, registered and claimed, notwithstanding the balance of its Bonus allocation has gone back into the pool.

-5.4 SV will monitor each AP’s progress towards achieving the Bonus allocation based on progress at the VEEC creation phase (see section 6 on Claiming the Bonus below).
-SV may contact APs to discuss their progress under the Program and this may result in allocations increasing, decreasing, or being revoked.
+5.4 SV will monitor each AP’s progress towards achieving the Bonus allocation via check in phone calls and this may result in allocations increasing, decreasing, or being revoked.

 5.5 Bonus allocations and delivery periods will be subject to regular review having regard to the rate of delivery of activities under the Program.

 6.1 Once an AP has registered with SV, its registration will be confirmed, and SV will issue the AP with:

 These details will be available in the AP’s SmartyGrants account, which is created as part of the registration process and can be accessed at any time (see section 12 – How to register).

 The AP will use this account to upload relevant information and make a claim for the payment of the Bonus.
 The process for claiming the Bonus is designed to run in parallel with the ESC’s VEEC creation and registration process.

 6.2 When an eligible VEU activity has been completed, the AP will verify the information regarding the installation, including ensuring the following requirements have been met:

 6.3 After the AP submits the relevant information to the VEU registry to create and register VEECs under the VEU program, they will also create the activity in their SmartyGrants account by uploading the VEEC file (also known as the Activity Register Export).
 Please note: only activities that are eligible for a Bonus under the Program should be included.

 This information will assist SV to verify and reconcile amounts claimed and amounts paid.